szpejarka/AscomAlpacaArduino/README.md

 - **Parking**: Supports a park function, enabling the mount to return to a predefined safe position when not in use, protecting equipment and ensuring easy restarts.

 For more details on the Alpaca API, refer to the [Alpaca REST API specification](https://ascom-standards.org/Alpaca/).
-Please note that not all endpoints are currently implemented; future updates will include additional functions, such as guiding support with GuidePulse for fine-tuned adjustments.
+Please note that not all endpoints are currently implemented; future updates will include additional functions, such as guiding support with GuidePulse.

 ## Planned Enhancements